sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 ### Open Telemetry

 The next step is to configure the application to generate metrics.
-Open Telemetry will be used for that, which is an open source platform of observability, technology agnostic, that supports log, metrics and distributed tracings.
-ASP NET Core has its Open Telemetry implementation, in the following packages:
+Open Telemetry will be used for that, which is an open source platform for observability, it is technology agnostic, supports log, metrics and distributed tracings.
+ASP NET Core has its Open Telemetry implementation, we just need to install the following packages:

 ```
 OpenTelemetry.Instrumentation.AspNetCore